Managing Director - Rail England

 Jonny joined Story Contracting in 2002 on a part time basis as a Trackman, before becoming a full-time employee in 2006.
-Jonny has held the role of Senior Project Manager since 2017.
+Jonny is now the Contracts Manager for the LNW Northern Region.

 His responsibilities include the delivery of a large portfolio of work ranging between earthworks, structures and property renewals.
 He leads project teams and is accountable for projects being delivered safely, to a high quality, on time and to budget.

 “I enjoy the variety of projects that Story delivers as this brings different challenges to every working day.
 Overcoming challenges through delivery provides a sense of satisfaction to the role.”

 Kimberley joined Story Contracting in 2013 on a placement whilst studying for her Undergraduate Degree.
 Having gained a First-Class Honours in MEng Civil & Structural Engineering from the University of Leeds, she then enrolled on the Story Contracting three-year Graduate Programme.

 Kimberley, is the first graduate to complete the company’s graduate scheme and is now a Project Agent.

 In her new role she manages project planning for the geotechnical framework and other major projects.

 “I enjoy how dynamic the rail sector is, and I’ve found that no two days are the same.
 I take great satisfaction in seeing a project progress from infancy through to completion.”